AnnaL001/question13/README.md

-# question13
+# elewa-interview-question13
-Get validity of 24hour time
+Get validity of time in 24 hours